coderofsalvation/redis-bash/README.md

     OK
     $ ./redis-bash send -p 6379 -a mypassword GET foo bar
-    $ ./redis-bash send -p 6379 -a mypassword PUBLISH foo/bar "hi all" 1
+    $ ./redis-bash send -p 6379 -a mypassword PUBLISH foo/bar "this is a message" 1
     $